yast-client/harbour-yast-client/README.md

 **Please be aware that debug messages will most likely include personal information** including (but not limited to) chat content and user ids/names of yourself and all your chat partners.
 Do not share it publicly and, at your discretion, try to remove private info even from the parts you do share with a trusted person.

+### GDB

+To debug complex issues you can use GDB.
+First, ensure you are installing the debug version of the app, including the debugsource and debuginfo packages.
+Then launch it with `gdb /usr/bin/harbour-fernschreiber2`, optionally prepending the command with `QT_LOGGING_RULES="fernschreiber2.*=true"` if you want to read the logs.

+Inside GDB, you will have to enter `handle SIGILL nostop noprint` command to ignore some false errors coming from OpenSSL.
+Otherwise app will fail

+You can then proceed with adding required breakpoints via `b ../harbour-fernschreiber/src/file_name.cpp:line_number`.
+A breakpoint can also be removed with `clear ../harbour-fernschreiber/src/file_name.cpp:line_number`.

+After that you can run the program with `run`.
+It will pause at your specified breakpoints.
+In those cases you can use `step` to jump to the next part of the code, `next` to jump to next code line directly (without diving into functions) or `continue` to run the program normally (for example, if you only need to debug the second time the program reaches a specific code block).

 ## Contribute

 If you want to contribute bug fixes, improvements, new features etc. please create a pull request (PR).
 PRs are always welcome and will be reviewed as soon as possible, but may take some time. :)